 except, maybe, Prospero’s daughter.
 But that is another play

 entirely.
 Take another hit, O’ excellent air bag.
-End of story.
+Reality is unreal.